digitalspacestdio/homebrew-elastic/README.md

 # Elastic Homebrew Tap

-This tap is for products in the Elastic stack.
+This tap is for products in the ELK stack.

 ## How do I install these formulae?